This common condition makes babies spit up often, and may cause a lot of discomfort.

 3. Keep your baby upright after feedings.

-4. If your baby is 4 months or older, add some rice cereal for reflux to the bottle.
+4. If your baby is 4 months or older, add some oatmeal cereal for reflux to the bottle.

-Adding rice cereal for reflux (1 teaspoon per ounce of formula or breast milk) has a double benefit.
-It gives the feedings more calories while taking up less space, and may make food less likely to escape the stomach.
+Adding oatmeal cereal for reflux (1 teaspoon per ounce of formula or breast milk) has a double benefit.
+It gives the feedings more calories while taking up less space and may make food less likely to escape the stomach.
 However, keep an eye on your baby’s weight gain, as you may end up feeding too much.

 5. If you are breastfeeding, consider limiting the amount of spicy foods you eat.